illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Channel to secondary actors:** New entered password is stored on the Profile server.

 **Open issues:** Password confirmation step to ensure correct entry?
 Restrictions to the password itself?

+**Use case:** Forgot Username

+**Iteration:** 1

+**Primary Actor:** Existing Player

+**Goal in context:** To recover the username associated with a players account.

+**Preconditions:** The player has an account with an email attached to verify account owner.

+**Trigger:** The player selects the forgot username option on the login screen.

+**Scenario:**
+1. Player clicks the Forgot Username button on the login page.
+2. Clicks on the text box marked e-mail.
+2. The player enters the e-mail associated with the account.
+3. Verifies email associated with the account.
+4. If valid, displays the username associated with the e-mail.

+**Post conditions:** Player recovers the username associated with the account and is able to complete login.

+**Exceptions:**
+1. Invalid e-mail.
+2. No account matching the e-mail.

+**Priority:** High Priority.
+Essential for account recovery.

+**When available:** Available on the login page.

+**Frequency of use:** Low, only used when player forgets their username.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile server

+**Channel to secondary actors:** Username is found on the profile server based on the accounts e-mail address.

+**Open issues:** Lock out after too many failed entries?
+Security issues?

+**Use case:** Forgot Password

+**Iteration:** 1

+**Primary Actor:** Existing Player

+**Goal in context:** To reset the password associated with a players account when attempting to log in.

+**Preconditions:** The player has an existing account with an email attached for verification.

+**Trigger:** The player selects the forgot password option on the login screen.

+**Scenario:**
+1. Player clicks the Forgot Password button on the login page.
+2. Clicks on the text box marked e-mail.
+3. Player enters the e-mail associated with the account.
+4. Clicks on the text box marked username.
+5. Player enters the username associated with the account.
+6. Verifies the e-mail and username entered.
+7. If valid, the system prompts the player to set a new password.
+8. Click on the text box marked password.
+9. Player types in the new password.
+10. Press Enter.
+11. Once submitted, verified to be a unique password in the system and then added to player profile to replace the old password.

+**Post conditions:** Players password associated with the account is changed, and player is able to log in.

+**Exceptions:**
+1. Invalid e-mail or username.
+2. No account matching the entries is found.
+3. Invalid new password.

+**Priority:** High Priority.
+Essential for account recovery.

+**When available:** Available on the login page.

+**Frequency of use:** Low, only used when player forgets their password.

+**Channel to actor:** Keyboard and mouse

+**Secondary actors:** Profile server

+**Channel to secondary actors:** E-mail and username are stored on the Profile server and are used for account verification.

+**Open issues:** Security issues?

 **Use case:** Search for Other Users